yantonov/install-ghc/README.md

-How to install haskell ghc, cabal from source.
+How to install haskell ghc form source, cabal, stack.